Pantheon Season 3 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Pantheon Season 3 Cast

-The third season of the show is still under wraps, however it is certain that the first season’s cast will return.
+The third season of the show has not yet been verified, however it is certain that the first season’s cast will return.
 If it is, the Pantheon Season 3 cast includes Rosemarie DeWitt as Ellen Kim, Daniel Dae Kim as David Kim, Paul Dano as Caspian, Katie Chang as Maddie Kim, and Aaron Eckhart as Cary.

 Pantheon Season 3 Trailer